hpi-bp1819-naumann/shift-detector/docs/source/checks/dq_metrics.rst

 Some data shifts result in the change of basic metrics, that are commonly used for the analysis and exploration of datasets.
 This check calculates those metrics and statistics on both datasets and compares them.

-The :ref:`dq_metrics` works directly on categorical and numerical data and, with additional Precalculations, also on text data.
+The :ref:`dq_metrics` works directly on categorical and numerical data and also optionally on text metadata.

 Example